Last updated on June 13th, 2023 at 02:02 am

-Setting up boundaries for screen time seems like it would be a simple process.
+Setting up screen-time boundaries seems like it would be a simple process.
 Screens in my childhood consisted of the one TV in our family room with only a couple of channels on it.
 My parents didn’t seem to have any trouble setting boundaries for me.
 What makes it so complicated nowadays?

 And, they’re not all the same type of screen.
 You’ve got the TVs, but you’ve also got multiple smartphones, tablets, and computers.
 Don’t forget about the game consoles!
 So many options.
 So many screens to monitor.
 So many little eyes distracted by the temptation of screens everywhere.

 Most of us know that limiting screen time is very important.
 Psychology Today talks about the permanent damage introducing screen time too early can do.
 Development can be stunted.
 Future, real-world relationships could be a struggle.
 Our children could become addicted to instant gratification.

 While these are very scary consequences, screens aren’t ALL bad.
 As our kids get older, limited screen time can have some really great benefits!
 A movie or game can bring the family together.
 Educational shows and apps can be very helpful for your child.
 Ebooks or audiobooks are beneficial, too.
 And, yes, even smartphones can be useful for kids and teens–at the appropriate age and with limits and parental controls.
 But, no matter how beneficial screen time can be, too much of it is simply not a good thing.
 Ever.

 I don’t recommend throwing out the screens altogether–not only because of the benefits of smartly used devices, but also because your family may stage a coup if you do!
-So here are some tips for you to limit the screen time while still keeping your sanity.
+So here are some ideas for you to limit your children’s screen time while still keeping your sanity.